 These are just some examples of religious discrimination.
 There are many others.
 And each one demands a strong legal response.

 We have one purpose: to protect the rights of workers against discrimination and other unlawful conduct in the workplace.
 Your employer will likely come up with excuses and legitimate-sounding explanations for why you were demoted, passed up for a promotion or otherwise treated poorly.
 You know the truth - and we will help you prove it.

 Your employer will likely hire expensive attorneys to defend their interests.
 We will even the playing field.
 During your free case evaluation, you will talk to one of our religious discrimination attorneys, who will explain the law as it applies to your circumstances.
 And once you retain our firm, we'll go to work to make sure your rights are protected.

 The sooner you take action, the better.
 Legal deadlines, called the statute of limitations, limit the amount of time you have to take action - for example, there is a 300-day deadline under federal discrimination laws.
-That's why you need to contact us right away and schedule your free consultation with a workplace discrimination lawyer.
+The sooner you get a workplace discrimination lawyer on your side, the better.
+That's why you need to contact us right away and schedule your free consultation.